Can My Net Take-Home Pay Really Be Less Than My Basic Salary? Let's Discuss!

 gopinath varahamurthi

 Yes, if a monthly salary is 25,000/- and you have joined in the middle of the month (even a day less than a month or worked days with acceptable leave, etc.), the net salary is certainly less than your basic.
-However, the situation could change if you have served for a whole month; the net salary will not be less than this, provided you have taken a loan, LOP, etc. Anyway, you have a great mind in HR, so be careful.
+However, the situation could change if you have served for a whole month; the net salary will not be less than this, provided you have not taken a loan, LOP, etc. Anyway, you have a great mind in HR, so be careful.

 saswatabanerjee